Functional central limit theorems for non-local branching Markov processes: Proofs of the main results

 \subsection{Large Regime}

-The arguments used to prove Theorem \ref{thm: main result large} follow standard techniques in the literature, see e.g. \cite{bNTEbook} and references therein.
-We first prove the convergence along integer times and then upgrade this to continuous time.
+Throughout this section we assume (M\(2\)) is in force.
+We will state explicitly when (M\(4\)) and (M\(k\)) are invoked for the functional and \(L^k\) convergence in Theorems \ref{thm: main result large} and \ref{cor:large} respectively, where whenever (M\(k\)) is mentioned we assume that \(k\geq 2\) is even.
+We first prove the convergence in Theorem \ref{thm: main result large} along integer times and then upgrade this to continuous time.
+During the proof of integer time convergence, we shall obtain the \(L^k\) convergence in Theorem \ref{cor:large}.
 For the proof along integer times, we decompose $f \in B(E)$ as $f = f_1 + f_2$, where $f_1$ and $f_2$ were defined in \eqref{eq:decomp}.